Here’s something that could be the #1 entry in the freelancers’ playbook: What to do when a client doesn’t pay.

 Please let me know if you have any questions.

-If your terms are net-0 and you haven’t sent the invoice yet, make sure you include when you are processing it to avoid any miscommunication.
+If your terms are net-0 and you haven’t sent the invoice yet, make sure you explicitly say payment is due upon receipt to avoid any miscommunication.

 You’ve sent your reminder email, but unfortunately, the payment is still delayed.